Chegou a hora - in Portuguese means of course: the time has arrived, the time has come, or simply, it's time.

 *This is the future subjunctive.

-Use this tense to talk about things that are uncertain to happen: in the future.
+Use the future subjunctive tense to talk about things that are likely to happen, but that have not yet occurred.

 Me liga quando você chegar.
 (Call me when you arrive.)